-- Windows to the front and rear elevations of the extension face front and rear windows of other houses in Elliott Square, with seperation distances of between 18m and 20m.
-However, as all the existing windows have a similar relationship to neighbouring houses, no additional overlooking will occur as a result of these extensions. - The setback of the extension from the existing parapet reduces its bulk and hence its visual impact when viewed from ground level within Elliott Square. - Delva Patman Redler, were comissioned to produce a detailed Daylight and Sunlight study (attached to this application) to assess the effects of the proposed extension on the following adjacent properties: - 14 & 16 Elsworthy Rise, 4 39 Elliott Square, 20, 22, 24 & 28 Lower Merton Rise
+- Windows to the front and rear elevations of the extension face windows of other houses in Elliott Square, with seperation distances of between 18m and 20m.
+However, as all the existing windows have a similar relationship to neighbouring houses, no additional overlooking will occur as a result of these extensions.
+The proposed windows to the south flank wall will have obscured glass and so will cause no loss of privacy to the houses opposite. - The setback of the extension from the existing parapet reduces its bulk and hence its visual impact when viewed from ground level within Elliott Square. - Delva Patman Redler, were comissioned to produce a detailed Daylight and Sunlight study (attached to this application) to assess the effects of the proposed extension on the following adjacent properties: - 14 & 16 Elsworthy Rise, 4 39 Elliott Square, 20, 22, 24 & 28 Lower Merton Rise